Three more Chinese regions lower emergency response level as virus threat recedes

 Sichuan announced it would adjust its measures from level I to level II, while Inner Mongolia will change from level I to level III, state news agency Xinhua said on Wednesday.

-Sichuan said every locality will be required to return to work and develop targeted prevention and control programs for areas still deemed “high-risk”.
+Sichuan said every locality will be required to return to work and develop targeted prevention and control programmes for areas still deemed “high-risk”.

 The region of Xinjiang, home to China’s Muslim Uighur population, also reduced its emergency response level from I to II after reporting no new cases for seven consecutive days, the official local news portal Tianshan.com said on Wednesday.